yuwen-lu/iGEM2019-Wiki-DUT-A/Notes.md

 ### Web dev knowldege learned through developing

-##### em as a unit for css
+1.  em as a unit for css

-**1em** for an element is the size of the same property for its direct parent.
-It traces all the way up in the DOM tree to an element with a definition of the property size.
+**1em** for an element is the size of the font size for its direct parent.
+It traces all the way up in the DOM tree to an element with a definition of the font size.

-cool usage of em from https://j.eremy.net/confused-about-rem-and-em/:
+> cool usage of em from https://j.eremy.net/confused-about-rem-and-em/:

-1. set em for all size values on a page
+> 1.  set em for all size values on a page
-2. use media query to change the root em size of a large/small screen
+> 2.  use media query to change the root em size of a large/small screen

+> It's gonna be much more code if you write it with fixed pixel values.